vvoutilainen/dsenvs/condaenv.md

 **Python files**

 To begin with, install [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) plugin for VSCode.
 Next, make sure the desired custom environment (e.g. `dev2021`) Python interpreter is selected in VSCode (bottom-left).
 Then from the *.py* file, right-click and choose *Run Python file in terminal*.
 This creates a new Python terminal and executes the file.
 One can also *Run selection/line in Python terminal* to run a specific section.
 To exit,  type `quit()` to close the Python instance.
 One can also run file/section of it in interactive terminal, in which case VSCode launches Jupyter to create an interactive window.
-I would not recommend this too much, however.
-Rather use notebooks for interactive computing.
+I would not recommend this, however.
+Rather, use notebooks for interactive computing.

 **Python notebooks**